spacetelescope/bibcat/bibcat/llm/README.md

 #### Each mission/papertype DataFrame output
 - **llm_mission**: The mission from the LLM output
-- **mean_llm_confidence**: The list of the mean confidence values of SCIENCE and MENTION across all trial runs, for each mission + papertype combination
+- **mean_llm_confidence**: The list of the mean confidence values of SCIENCE and MENTION across all trial runs, for each mission + papertype combination.
+Conditional probabilities.
+Sum to 1.
 - **std_llm_confidence**: The standard deviation of the confidence values of SCIENCE and MENTION  across all trial runs
 - **count**: The number of times a mission + papertype combo was included in the LLM response, across all trial runs
 - **llm_papertype**: The papertype from the LLM output
 - **n_runs**: The total number of trial runs
+- **weighted_confs**: Frequency-weighted confidence values.
+The "mean_llm_confidence" scaled by the fraction of runs in which the mission+papertype appeared.
+Combined measure of frequency and confidence.
 - **consistency**: The percentage of how often the LLM mission + papertype matched the human classification
 - **in_human_class**: Flag whether or not the mission + papertype was included in the set of human classifications
 - **mission_in_text**: Flag whether or not the mission keyword is in the source paper text